Program Pricing

 This program is designed as an integrated process, not a menu of separate services.

-Brain training without sleep, physiology, and lifestyle support often plateaus.
 Coaching without changing brain patterns often creates insight without lasting change.
-Data without implementation rarely changes daily life.

 The components are included because they work together.
-Neglecting one changes the process.

-What the Initial Program Includes
+What Program Pricing Includes

 The initial program brings together several components that are designed to work as a cohesive process rather than as separate services.